usubalang/usuba/_posts/2020-03-04-usubac-backend.md

-The interleaving heuristic itself is retrospectively straight-forward: the number of interleaved instances is set to be the number of CPU registers available on the target architecture divided by the maximal number of live registers in the given algorithm.
+The interleaving heuristic itself is retrospectively straight-forward: the number of interleaved instances is set to be the number of CPU registers available on the target architecture divided by the maximal number of live registers in the given algorithm. **TODO**: nuance or
+remove: we don't know the number of live registers. -> Heuristic with automatic benchmark? (sounds reasonable -> do it!)
 For example, Serpent and Rectangle use respectively 8 and 7 AVX registers at most, which drives the compiler to pick an interleaving factor of 2 when compiling.
 Choosing a larger factor would induce spilling, which is highly detrimental to performance.

 A second design decision concerns the size of the independent code blocks to be interleaved.
 We have empirically observed that we can